Ranking the John Wick Films from Worst to Best

 Yet there is some remarkable melancholia throughout the whole franchise backed by interesting themes and a never ending expanding mythology about a secret world of assassins, shady dealings and a new world ranking order that requires only the finest environments in order to be brought to the big screen.

-The release of the critically acclaimed “John Wick Chapter 4” (2023) marks potentially the final entry in the cinematic life of the stoic and suit worn assassin.
+The critically acclaimed “John Wick Chapter 4” (2023) marked potentially the final entry in the cinematic life of the stoic and suit worn assassin but that did not mean Lionsgate would stop.
+They released in 2025 the first spin-off with “Ballerina” starring Ana de Armas as almost a gender-swapped Wick to positive results.
 Therefore, a ranking of the Wick entries from worst to best seems to be a necessity for cinephiles and adrenaline junkies.

 Yet, there in lies a problem!
 There are no bad installments so a compromise must be reached accordingly.
 Thus, these are ordered from very good, excellent, exceptional and holy s**t.
 We hope you enjoy this ranking list and may the Wick be with you.
 Yeah, we think he is back too!